JackHack96/EasyEffects-Presets/README.md

 3. **Boosted**

-   This preset is based of [Ziyad Nazem's __"Boosted"__](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq) equalizer settings, which especially enhance lower frequencies
+   This preset is based on [Ziyad Nazem's __"Boosted"__](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq) equalizer settings, which especially enhance lower frequencies

+4. **Compressed Audio + Bass Enhancing + Perfect EQ**

+   This is another preset based on [Ziyad Nazem's __"Perfect EQ"__](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq), together with some audio compression (based on VLC presets) and some bass enhancing